nemo0622/pokeemerald-expansion/README.md

         - Ogerpon gift event
             - Reward for helping Daycare / zoo area?
         - Cabin (secret base) decor shops!
+            - Decor merchants in EVERY POKEMART selling some area-themed stuff (ex: decor merchant in Pythios Town selling candle decor from Zaebucca's Decoration & Furniture tileset)
+            - Large shop in Sofos City or another city dedicated to decorations?
+            - Replace dolls of Pokémon not in Ilios region: marked in include/constants/decorations.h with "// Needs Replacement" comment
+            - Can also add more decorations: see include/constants/decorations.h for list
+            - Make Silver Shield, Gold Shield, and Glass Ornament decorations into rewards fit to Ilios Region! (idea: replace Shields with Opal Fossil and Shocking Relic, based on Opalized fossils and the Antikythera Mechanism.
+Replace Glass Ornament with a statue sprite)

 - LAZARUS PREVIEW PLANS
     - Preview 01 (12/6/24) - Pokémon Sunset Reveal - shows graphics, Day/Night cycle, etc.